firebug/firebug/README.md

 Run Firebug From Source
 -----------------------
-The *extension* directory directly contains Firebug extension files and so, you run Firebug directly from it.
+The *extension* directory directly contains Firebug extension files and so, you can run Firebug directly from it.
+This is the recommended way how to quickly test your code changes and provide a patch.

 1. Locate your Firefox [profile folder](http://kb.mozillazine.org/Profile_folder)
 2. Open `extensions/` folder, create if it doesn't exist.